AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     >[!NOTE]
     >
-    >**Luma-Loyalty-Data** creates a schema for customer loyalty data.
+    >**1-Luma-Loyalty-Data** creates a schema for customer loyalty data.
 The schema is based on XDM Individual Profile class, standard field group, and a custom field group and dataype.
 The collection creates a dataset using the schema and uploads sample customer loyalty data to Adobe Experience Platform.

     >[!NOTE]
     >